jgm/gitit/README.markdown

 and may be modified either by using the VCS's command-line tools or through the wiki's web interface.
 By default, pandoc's extended version of markdown is used as a markup language, but reStructuredText, LaTeX, HTML, DocBook, or Emacs Org-mode markup can also be used.
-Pages can be exported in a number of different formats, including LaTeX, RTF, OpenOffice ODT, and MediaWiki markup.
 Gitit can be configured to display TeX math (using [texmath]) and highlighted source code (using [highlighting-kate]).

 Other features include